ayshiff/ayshiff.github.io/_posts/2020-09-22-How to be more productive.md

 <img class="image_cover" alt="break" src="/images/posts/break.jpg"/>
 </div>

 By "deliberate" I mean that people often take breaks to justify that they are **distracted**.
 It means that their breaks were **not scheduled** and it's possible that they are taking too much of them (or too long).

+To get the full benefit of a break, you must **disconnect** from what you were doing.
+For example, to disconnect from your work, you can **stand up from your desk** and go for a **walk**.

+This is a good way to **detach** your mind and your body from "work mode".

 <br/>

 ## Handle your energy

 Organizing your time is also a way to organize effectively your **energy**.

 Have you ever been stuck with a problem at the end of the day ?
 And usually you can figure it out the **next morning**...
+In fact you should be better doing **certain tasks** at **certain times in the day**.
+You can then determine which task **suits the best** for each time of day.

 <div class="image_container">
 <img class="image_cover" alt="energy1" src="/images/posts/energy1.jpg"/>
 </div>

 Productive people know how to manage their energy to handle **the most difficult** tasks while they have **enough energy** to handle them.
 Remember that you have **less attention** than time during the day.

 # Build your technology radar